luarvic/click2approve/README.md

 - A [worker service](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers) or a [hangfire](https://www.hangfire.io/) service should be added to remove outdated links.
 - Better error handling and user input validation.
 - File list pagination.
-- Responsive `UI` that adapts to any possible screen size.
+- Responsive UI that adapts to any possible screen size.
 - Storage limits pre user.
-- Admin page for managing the applications.
+- Admin page for managing the application.

 A list of things that might be enhanced from **user** perspective: